Detoxification: Part 1

 We live in a toxin-ridden environment, but implementation of proper nutrition and lifestyle strategies can help reduce your overall chemical body burden, prevent, and reverse chronic disease.
 Our team of functional medicine specialists create individualized treatment plans to address toxin burden through the identification and reduction in environmental triggers and nutritional therapies to support detoxification pathways and provide protection from toxicant damage.

 Interested to see your risk for toxin exposure based on your lifestyle?
 Take our quiz HERE to determine if you are at high risk.
-If you could use a reset.
-Join us for our next one!
+If you could use a reset, join our next discovery class to learn more.

 Stay tuned for Part 2 of the detoxification blog post in which we’ll discuss lifestyle strategies to reduce toxicant exposure and nutritional approaches to support organs of detoxification.